 The second half of the orignal Slayers novels (the ninth-through-fifteenth novels, which were never translated into English) introduced a new rival to Lina, Luke.
 He is an ex-assassin, and the only reason he never turned back is because of his partner Milina (and it' shown that he is clearly in love with her).
 With her he is more or less a Jerk Ass, but when Milina is killed later on, Luke becomes a crazed Omnicidal Maniac, allowing his piece of Shabranigdo, the Big Bad, to awaken out of his soul.

 Turned on its head in the Discworld novel Witches Abroad.
 Granny Weatherwax is good because her sister turned evil, which by the Theory of Narrative Causality meant she had to be the 'good' one to balance things out.
 Granny never forgave her sister for that, since she maintains adamantly that she'd be an infinitely better villain than the sister.
-It should be noted that Granny was most pissed off because she never got to choose.
+It should be noted that Granny was more pissed off because she never got to choose.
 She had to be the Good One because her sister was the bad one.
 That the sister thought she was the Good One was simply the icing on the cake.

 Witches as a "community" keep an eye on each other for this very reason.
-Any group of witches larger than has a tendency to fall apart from bickering, but there's still a silent understanding that some level of contact helps them avoid "going to the bad".
+Any group of witches larger than Three has a tendency to fall apart from bickering, but there's still a silent understanding that some level of contact helps them avoid "going to the bad".